When a lifelong friendship ends in betrayal, the brutal details shock a small town community. Who killed Benjamin Eastman, and why?

 As the judge read out the charges, Benjamin’s father sat in the front row, leaning on the railing.
 He told reporters, “I wanted them to look at me, I wanted to look them in the eye.”

 In the meantime, authorities charged several other people in connection with the murder.
-Benny and Jonathan’s mother, Kindra Adamson, and Jonathan’s fiance, Emma Brown, both pleaded guilty to rendering criminal assistance.
+Benny and Jonathon’s mother, Kindra Adamson, and Jonathon’s fiance, Emma Brown, both pleaded guilty to rendering criminal assistance.
 Authorities said that the women knew of the crime and helped the brothers leave town once Benjamin’s body was discovered, providing investigators with misinformation.

 Then, a friend of Benny’s – 17-year-old Michael Salazar – was charged with murder, tampering with evidence, and rendering criminal assistance.
 He allegedly knew about the plan to assault Benjamin before it even happened, but he did not warn anyone.
 Even worse, he actively stopped his girlfriend from alerting authorities.
 Salazar’s mother was also charged with rendering criminal assistance by helping to cover up the crime and misleading detectives.

-A month later, 24-year-old Jerald Thompson was charged with witness tampering after Jonathan told him to convince Benny not to plead guilty so that he couldn’t testify against him.
+A month later, 24-year-old Jerald Thompson was charged with witness tampering after Jonathon told him to convince Benny not to plead guilty so that he couldn’t testify against him.

-But in the end, both Benny and Jonathan pleaded guilty to the murder of Benjamin Eastman.
+But in the end, both Benny and Jonathon pleaded guilty to the murder of Benjamin Eastman.

 At their sentencing in November of 2020, Benny apologized to Benjamin’s family.
 “I can’t really express how sorry I really am.
 I’m not the monster that I was that night… He was my best friend, I don’t know how I did what I did.
 It’s unforgivable, but holding that hate in your heart is just going to hurt you more and more and more.”